 I put off TKR surgery for several years because I was afraid of the unknown.
-Yes I have had to modify the sports and activities that I engage in.
+Yes I have had to modify the sports and activities that I engage in now.

-I also have to modify the intensity level I play to avoid injury to all parts of my body.
-Post TKR I can play a competitive game of pickle-ball without pain and I can definitely move quicker and play better than I did before surgery.
+I also have to modify the intensity level I play at to avoid injury to all parts of my body.
+Post TKR I can play a competitive game of pickleball without pain and I can definitely move quicker and play better than I did before surgery.